 - Discolored or stained

-Before Dr. Hoffman begins any veneer treatment, we will take impressions of your teeth to create a wax up model of his proposed treatment.
-Once we’ve decided on a prototype and prepped the teeth, you will have the chance to wear a set of temporary veneers.
+Before Dr. Hoffman begins any veneer treatment, we will take impressions of your teeth to create a model built in wax of his proposed treatment.
+Once we have agreed upon the aesthetic change and the work commences, you will have the opportunity to wear temporary veneers.
 This will allow you to specify any modifications that need to be made before we craft the permanent veneers a week later.
 Lastly, the final veneers will be designed and ready to bond into place.

 The entire process typically takes two or three separate appointments.
 Some of our patients even request to have minor irregularities or anatomical characteristics added to their veneers, so that no one else will notice they’ve had significant dental work done.
 If you’d like to see a few examples of cases we’ve completed, just ask!